-Alex spent the first year of her practice working at the UK Supreme Court as Judicial Assistant to Lord Reed and Lord Briggs.
-During this time, she assisted the Justices in a range of high-profile cases across many different areas of law.
+Alex spent the first year of her practice working at the UK Supreme Court as a judicial assistant to Lord Reed and Lord Briggs.
+During this time, she assisted the Justices in many high-profile cases across a range of areas of law.

-Before qualifying as a barrister, Alex graduated from the University of Oxford with a First in Law and French Law, and a Distinction in the BCL.
+Prior to coming to the Bar, Alex taught Contract Law at Brasenose College, University of Oxford.
+She graduated from the University of Oxford with a First in Law and French Law, and a Distinction in the BCL.
 She was graded Outstanding on the Bar Professional Training Course.
-After graduating, Alex taught Contract Law at Brasenose College, University of Oxford.

 - NewsSeptember 26, 2019